tracom1/tracom1.github.io/_posts/blog/2017-02-03-Tech-Ladies-By-the-Numbers.md

 I do think the biggest hurdle is not getting women into tech (although that is a problem), but keeping them.
 Culture appears to be the primary reason that forces women out; we do tend to have a shorter life span in tech than other fields.
 However, I refuse to agree that the driving motivator is having a family, because in general while tech jobs are demanding, they also tend to be more flexible than other jobs I’ve had.

-So it appears the why isn't as simple as it is made out to be - there is probably a combination of many reasons:
+So it appears the why isn't as simple as it is made out to be - there is probably a combination of many reasons:<br>
 * bias in some form<br>
 * culture in general<br>
 * lack of enjoyment from the work in general<br>